drprojects/DeepViewAgg/README.md

 Notebooks to create multimodal models, get familiar with model configuration and run forward and backward passes for debugging:
 - `notebooks/multimodal_model.ipynb`

-Notebooks to run full inference on multimodal datasets, from a model checkpoint:
+Notebooks to run full inference on multimodal datasets, from a model checkpoint.
+Those should allow you to reproduce our results by using the pretrained models in [Models](#models):
 - `notebooks/kitti360_inference.ipynb`
 - `notebooks/s3dis_inference.ipynb`
 - `notebooks/scannet_inference.ipynb`

-Scripts to replicate our paper's best results :chart_with_upwards_trend: for each dataset:
+Scripts to replicate our paper's best experiments :chart_with_upwards_trend: for each dataset:
 - `scripts/train_kitti360.sh`
 - `scripts/train_s3dis.sh`
 - `scripts/train_scannet.sh`